nhsconnect/nhslogin/src/guidance.md

 ---
 <!-- NHS LOGO SERVICES -->
   <h2 id="NHS">I am a service that uses the NHS logo</h2>
-        <p>Use this version if your service has the NHS logo <b>on the same screen</b> as the NHS login button, e.g. <a href="https://heypharmacist.co.uk/">Hey Pharmacist</a>.</p>
+        <p>Use this version if your service has the NHS logo <b>on the same screen</b> as the NHS login button, suchas <a href="https://heypharmacist.co.uk/">Hey Pharmacist</a>.</p>
-        <p>If your service has NHS branding but the NHS logo is not on the same screen as the NHS login button you will need to use <a href="/nhslogin/guidance#others">the version for services that do not use NHS logo</a>.</p>
+        <p>If your service has NHS branding, but the NHS logo is not on the same screen as the NHS login button, you will need to use <a href="/nhslogin/guidance#others">the version for services that do not use NHS logo</a>.</p>
   <div class="nhsuk-grid-row">
     <div class="nhsuk-grid-column-one-third">
       <img class="nhsuk-image__img" src="https://github.com/nhsconnect/nhslogin/raw/main/src/images/Guidance-example-button-NHS.png" alt="NHS login button for services that use NHS branding">